 They seem to think you are a visiting dignitary of some sort - a petitioner or diplomat of some kind.
 They make casual references to politics, to wars, to history that is utterly unfamiliar to you.
 Exotic names.
 Kava Tir.
 Ecathay.
 The Weirs of Muut.
-The Colossus of the Empty Quarter, and the dispute between the Ceraphs of Pattar who fight constantly for the right to claim the Quarter as their own.
+The Mistress of the Dragonbound Mirror, The Lord of the Widened Gyre, The Colossus of the Empty Quarter, the dispute between the Ceraphs of Pattar who fight constantly for the right to claim the Quarter as their own, the Dancers of Isseut who seek alliance with the Pantarch of Kession.

 In your turn you speak of the concerns that beset your waking lifedrawn out by the pleasant youth.

 Or are they a youth?
 How can you tell beneath that heavy robe, and that mask?
 Can you judge someone solely on their beautiful voice?
 Politics, personal and Imperial.
 Battles and struggles.
 Worries.
 Dreams.
 Back and forth.
 The specifics are hard to grasp but the generality... the generality is all to familiar.
 Even though the names are strange, you recognise the stories.
 Ambition.
 Desire.
 Treachery.
 Greed.
 Sorrow.
 Tragic misunderstandings.
 Cruel revenge.
 Hope.
 A quest for meaning.

 The search for power.
 The fear that when the grave yawns one will be forgotten.

 You awaken suddenly between one word and the next, jarred out of your conversation, the details already fading slightly.
+It is still dark.

-Perhaps you struggle to keep some of the specifics, perhaps you let them fade away into a memory of a night spent talking with a stranger from an unknown world who at the same time seemed so very familiar.
+Perhaps you struggle to keep some of the specifics, perhaps you let them fade away into a memory of a night spent talking with a stranger from an unknown world who at the same time seemed familiar.